OlivierB29/mobilecms/README.md

 - Hosted on a cheap server, with no database available (see explanation in FAQ)
 - All the data is public, by default.

+## Admin App
+Since this project is the site frontend, check the [admin interface](https://github.com/OlivierB29/mobilecms-admin) for writing posts and uploading content.

 ## Development server
 - Install Node JS 6+
 - `npm install -g @angular/cli`